SAMSUNG

 1280 x 960 pixel CCD.
 ISO 80.
 F/2.8 34mm - 102mm autofocus

 zoom lens.
 Shutters 1/30 to 1/750 second.
+We believe we were

 SANYO MODEL NUMBERS.
 Sanyo generally uses different model numbers for Europe and Japan.
-Below are listed European and Japanese model numbers for 1996-98 cameras as far as I have been able to determine.
+Below are listed European and Japanese model numbers for 1996-98 cameras as far as we have been able to determine.
 If you have additional information please send an e-mail.

 .............EUROPE......................JAPAN